RESH-22/Pranav2k24/README.md

 ## Roadmap

+- [x] Define project scope and requirements
+- [x] Create wireframes and UI/UX design
+- [x] Choose tech stack (front-end & back-end)
-- [x] MEDICAL SERVICES
+- [x] Set up version control (Git)
-- [x] BLOOD DONOR REGISTRATION
+- [x] Develop front-end (HTML, CSS, JS)
-- [x] BLOOD RECEIVER REGISTRATION
+- [x] Develop back-end (server, database, APIs)
-- [x] PHARMACY & DOOR DELIVERY
+- [x] Perform testing (functional, performance, cross-browser)
-- [x] DIAGNOSTIC LABS & TEST RESULTS
+- [x] Implement SEO best practices
-- [x] ONLINE MEDIC CONSULT
+- [x] Deploy website (hosting, domain setup)
-- [x] PERSONAL HEALTH CARE
+- [x] Monitor, maintain, and update regularly

-See the [open issues](https://github.com/RESH-22/Hackintym-24.git) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/RESH-22/Pranav2k24.git) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->
 ## Contributing

-“Great things in business are never done by one person.
-They're done by a team.”
-“Unity must be able to withstand the severest strain without breaking to be genuine.”
-“Teamwork is the ability to work together toward a common vision Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-My team members contributed their works in all the possible ways and are **greatly appreciated**.
+In website development, success is never the result of one individual’s efforts alone—it’s the result of collaboration.
+Our team thrives on a shared vision, where each member brings unique skills to the table.
+From front-end design to back-end architecture, testing, and deployment, we work together to ensure the highest quality and functionality.

+Each team member’s contributions—whether it’s designing an intuitive user interface, optimizing performance, or implementing security measures—are integral to delivering a seamless user experience.
+Effective communication, problem-solving, and mutual respect are the pillars of our teamwork, ensuring that the project moves forward with unity and purpose.

+Our combined effort is what drives the success of this website, and **we are proud of what we’ve built together**.

 Don't forget to give the project a star!
 Thanks again!